4 Positive Parenting Strategies That Work Better Than Yelling

 - If we only react to situations we increase the likelihood we will yell because we aren’t equipped with more effective tools.

-The most effective proactive parenting technique that serves as the crux to everything I teach is Mind, Body, and Soul Time or MBST.
+The most effective proactive parenting technique that serves as the crux to everything I teach is MIND, BODY AND SOUL TIME® togetherness or MBST.

 I encourage parents to spend 10-15 uninterrupted minutes of one-on-one time every day with each child.
 During this time, children call the shots–play a game of their choosing, sing karaoke to their favorite song, have an impromptu dance party, build an epic fort in the living room or simply read their favorite book.